YIZHUANG/react-multi-carousel/README.md

 ### Technical approach.

-Detailed Can be found in this blog post [here](https://w3js.com/index.php/2019/03/06/react-carousel-with-server-side-rendering-support-part-1z/).
+Detailed Can be found in this blog post at [w3js](https://w3js.com/index.php/2019/03/06/react-carousel-with-server-side-rendering-support-part-1z/).

 ### How the SSR mode works?